hxlniada/webpack-concat-plugin/readme.md

 [![npm package](https://img.shields.io/npm/v/webpack-concat-plugin.svg)](https://www.npmjs.org/package/webpack-concat-plugin)
 [![npm downloads](http://img.shields.io/npm/dm/webpack-concat-plugin.svg)](https://www.npmjs.org/package/webpack-concat-plugin)
 > a plugin to help webpack to concat js and inject to html-webpack-plugin
+### why
+webpack is really powerful, but when I just want to concat the static file and inject to html without webpack JSONP code wrapper.
+After all days search, it seems impossible to do that without other tool's help.

 ### install
 ```